loqusion/typix/docs/recipes/specifying-sources.md

 }
 ```

-The source tree created in this example might look something like:
+This will create a source tree that looks something like:

 ```text
 /nix/store/...